-But what else do we know about her?
+But what else do we know about Carrie Johnson, the prime minister's wife?

-Mrs Johnson is the daughter of one of the founders of the Independent newspaper, Matthew Symonds, and newspaper lawyer Josephine McAffee.
+Mrs Johnson - born Carrie Symonds - is the daughter of one of the founders of the Independent newspaper, Matthew Symonds, and newspaper lawyer Josephine McAffee.

 The 33-year-old grew up in south-west London before going on to study art history and theatre studies at Warwick University.